-If you are studying a non-East Asian Studies degree and have unrestricted credits as part of your course, you can use these to study modules in Japanese (see below for details).
+If you are studying a non-East Asian Studies degree and have guided module choice as part of your course, you can use these to study modules in Japanese (see below for details).

 The School of East Asian Studies offers a number of masters courses which can include Japanese as a language: